apple/apple-llvm-infrastructure-tools/README.md

   the commits in its history
 - subsequent calls to `git-mt-llvm-svn2git` will be able to answer queries

+#### Mapping split repo versions of llvm.org

+`git-mt-split2mono-map-llvm` maps split repo open source LLVM commits to their canonical monorepo commits.

+Note that grabbing a revision from `git-svn-id:` is not sufficient, since without checking ancestry the tool can't know if this is the original commit or a cherry-pick.

+FIXME: unless, is it safe to compare commit date and author date?

 #### Dealing with downstream, split-repo branches

 There are a few tools sketched out so far: